-4.1.
-DC-1 simplification
+A. DC-1 simplification

-Fig. 9 presents the RCG of the full DC-1 MDA process.
+Figure 10 presents the full DC-1 MDA process.
 A first analysis indicated that more than 2000 connections can exist between design competences and that some design competences have more than one hundred inputs and outputs.
-In order to reduce the complexity of the problem while keeping as much as possible its similarity w.r.t aircraft design process, several adaptations were performed:
+In order to reduce the complexity of the problem while keeping as much as possible its similarity w.r.t aircraft design process, some design competences, like Flight Dynamics assessment and Cost assessment, were removed as they were only used as post processing tools in the workflow.
+In addition, the engine characteristics are fixed.
+The retained design competences from DC-1 MDA, mainly made of low to medium fidelity tools, are the following: